Plano tool - Web Application

 Solution

-To create an intuitive interface that gives an immediate visual representation of the space in a reseller store and to build an end-end process within the app.
+An intuitive interface that gives an immediate visual representation of store space for reseller stores, built as an end-to-end process within the app.

 My Role